roboconf/roboconf.github.io/en/user-guide/installing-the-deployment-manager.md

 > Or you may prefer deploying our Karaf feature in your own Karaf installation.

 This distribution can be deployed either with a Debian package or manually.
-To deploy it manually, you must have a JDK 6 (or higher) installed.
+To deploy it manually, you must have a JDK 7 installed.
 Then, [download the DM's archive](../download.html) and unzip it somewhere on your disk.

 > It is better to take the **tar.gz** archive, since it preserves file permissions.